-Regulators are working closely with companies that are developing and testing Small Modular Reactors ("SMR") designs.
+Regulators are working closely with companies that are developing and testing SMR designs.
 Most SMRs draw on technology that has been used to power nuclear submarines and ships since the 1950's.
 SMRs are expected to have significantly lower up-front unit costs than large-scale nuclear generators because most SMRs can be built at a central facility in an assembly-line environment, before being shipped to site by rail or truck.
 The core of these reactors is typically the size of a 40-foot shipping container.
 SMRs have the potential to supply reliable, baseload, low-carbon electricity to remote sites without the added cost and environmental impact of regional high-tension transmission lines required to link the site to a regional electricity grid.
+A concept that is gaining momentum is to build SMRs at the current location of coal-fired power stations that already have the required infrastructure and grid-connection, allowing for a gradual change from fossil fuel-generated power to clean nuclear.

 In late July, 2020, the US Senate passed the Nuclear Energy Leadership Act that aims to re-establish waning US leadership in nuclear energy.
 SMR technology appears to be a primary beneficiary of this bill.
 NuScale, an Oregon-based company, obtained approval of its 60MWe SMR design from the US Nuclear Regulatory Commission in September, 2020.
 NuScale subsequently announced a 25% increase in power output to 77MWe from the unit that was originally designed for 60MWe output.
 The updated NuScale design can accommodate up to 12 SMRs clustered together for a total output of 924MWe.
+NuScale and Utah Associated Municipal Power Systems signed an agreement in January 2021 to deploy SMRs at the Idaho National Laboratory that could lead to the first SMR orders in 2022 (12 power modules for a system that would generate 720MWe.

-Russia recently commissioned the world's first ship-borne nuclear reactor, a 60MWe unit designed to provide electricity to remote coastal town and for disaster relief.
-The ship-borne SMR was connected to the electricity grid in the remote Pevek region of eastern Russia's in December, 2019.
+Russia recently commissioned the world's first ship-borne nuclear reactor, a 60MWe unit designed to provide electricity to remote coastal towns and for disaster relief.
+The ship borne SMR was connected to the electricity grid in the remote Pevek region of eastern Russia's in December, 2019.
 There is potential for ship-mounted reactors to provide charging stations along electric shipping routes as electrification starts to extend to parts of the maritime fleet.
 In March 2019, China launched a tender process for the construction of twin 25MW SMRs to power a 30,000 tonne ship - a move that could mark the first step in a fundamental shift in the way cargo ships are powered.